Merchant risk & security.

 Check out the following resources for more information about protecting your business and your customers.
 We recommend keeping these handy in your business to prevent any guesswork with customer data.

-- Merchant best practices - Checking your security at the checkpoint: Strategies for safely accepting and storing cardholder data
+- Merchant best practices - Checking your security at the checkout: Strategies for safely accepting and storing cardholder data

 - Mail or telephone orders - A guide to taking manual payments

-- We recommend that you review the PCI DSS requirements yourself that are available at www.pcisecuritystandards.org and seek independent advice where necessary
+- We recommend that you review the PCI DSS requirements at www.pcisecuritystandards.org and seek independent advice where necessary

 Things you should know.